PCLuddite/baxshops/README.md

 * Shops are saved in human-readable YAML format

 **IMPORTANT**
-This plugin is still in the developmental stages!
-It is for advanced users only.
-Changes between non-consecutive commits are **not** guaranteed to be compatible.
-It is recommended that you create a backup before updating.
-Consecutive commits will normally have a mechanism for state file conversion which may persist for several commits, but this compatability support may be dropped at any time.
-Finally, although this plugin behaves similarly to nathan/shops, they are NOT compatable (compatability *might* be added in the future).
+This plugin is still in beta!
+It is recommended to back up your saved data before updating.
 ---